-Upon reaching retirement age, the disability retirce may receive a regular retirement benefit by making application to the Board of Trustees.
+Upon reaching retirement age, the disability retiree may receive a regular retirement benefit by making application to the Board of Trustees.

-For injuries sustained in the line of duty, hazardous duty personnel in the Hazardous Duty Services Plan will receive a disability benefit equal to 75% of final average compensation.
+For injuries sustained in the line of duty, hazardous duty personnel in the Hazardous Duty Services Plan will receive a disability benefit equal to 75% of final average compensation or 100% of final average compensation if the injury was a result of an intentional act of violence.